shred/acme4j/src/doc/docs/faq.md

 **Solution:** Invoke `AcmeUserActionRequiredException.getInstance()` to get a URL of a web page that describes all further steps to be taken.
 You might also be able to resolve the issue by logging into your CA's account, but that is up to the CA's discretion.

 Unfortunately, manual action is required in any case, there is no way to automate this process.
 This is an intentional protocol decision, and _acme4j_ is just the messenger.

+## Where can I find the _acme4j_ Repository?

+* The main repository is hosted at [Codeberg](https://codeberg.org/shred/acme4j).
+* There is a fully functional mirror at [GitHub](https://github.com/shred/acme4j).

+You can use both sites for posting issues and pull requests.
+However, Codeberg is the preferred repository.

 ## Where can I find more help?